mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 topic: Administration
 role: Admin
 level: Intermediate
-keywords: suppression, list, bounce, email, optimizer
+keywords: suppression, list, bounce, email, optimizer, quarantine
 exl-id: 430a2cd4-781d-4d37-a75d-405f5ed82377
 ---
 # Manage the suppression list {#manage-suppression-list}

-With [!DNL Journey Optimizer], you can monitor all the email addresses that are automatically excluded from sending in a journey or a campaign, such as:
+With [!DNL Journey Optimizer], you can monitor all the email addresses that are automatically excluded from sending in a journey or a campaign, such as hard bounces, soft bounces, and spam complaints.

-* Addresses that are invalid (hard bounces).
-* Addresses that consistently soft-bounce, and could adversely affect your email reputation if you continue to include them in your deliveries.
-* Recipients who issue a spam complaint of some kind against one of your email messages.

->[!NOTE]
->
->The suppression list is managed at the sandbox level.

 Such email addresses are automatically collected into the Journey Optimizer **suppression list**.
+A suppression list consists of addresses and domains to exclude from your audiences.
+It gathers email addresses and domains that are suppressed across all mailings in a single client environment, meaning specific to an organization ID associated with a sandbox ID.

 Learn more on the suppression list concept and usage in [this section](../reports/suppression-list.md).

-You can also [**manually** add an address or a domain](#add-addresses-and-domains) to the suppression list.

 >[!NOTE]
 >
->It will take between 0 and 60 minutes for [!DNL Journey Optimizer] to take into account the suppressed addresses in outgoing emails.
+>It can take until 60 minutes for [!DNL Journey Optimizer] to take into account the suppressed addresses in outgoing emails.

 ## Access the suppression list {#access-suppression-list}

-To access the detailed list of excluded email addresses, go to **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Email configuration]**, and select **[!UICONTROL Suppression list]**.
+To access the detailed list of excluded email addresses and domains, browse to **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Email configuration]**, and select **[!UICONTROL Suppression list]**.

 >[!CAUTION]
 >